GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 The event is telling us that the user failed because a referenced entity could not be found `TargetNotFound` and a textual description is provided as the `reason`.

 So the next step is to get the [TimeTable](../Entities/CommonTimeTable.md) definition sent down to the controller.
-Fortunatly this is quite easy as it uses the same mechanism as the users to get the change to the controller.
+Fortunately this is quite easy as it uses the same mechanism as the users to get the change to the controller.
 We just post the following JSON payload to the `Test Server` as we did for the user

 > <http://localhost:8080/configuration/VIR-ADV-C-MLT~00001001/change>